 Let's start with the reading part.
 I have invested significant efforts to document everything regarding SAE J1939 development on this website and books I wrote.
 Consequently, I will mostly point you to existing posts plus a few additional resources.
 Whenever necessary, especially when it comes to development tips, I will add previously undocumented tips.

 Every development involving SAE J1939 requires a basic knowledge of Controller Area Network (CAN).
 The CAN Bus provides the hardware layer for J1939, i.e., the serial connection.
 Let me stress the word “basic:” It helps to understand the CAN Bus technology, but what kind of knowledge level you would like to reach is up to you.
 The following references start with a basic overview, continuing to more detailed literature.

 Controller Area Network (CAN Bus) – Serial Network Technology for Embedded Systems (PPT Presentation):

 A Comprehensible Guide to Controller Area Network:

 SAE J1939 is a higher-layer protocol that uses the CAN Bus technology as the hardware layer.
 The protocol is not complicated, and it is well documented.
 The complete SAE J1939 Standard comes in the form of a colossal work of 1600+ pages with a painfully high price tag.
+To worsen matters, the SAE J1939 Standards Collection was not created for educational purposes, i.e., readability is poor (to put it diplomatically).
 Consequently, I don’t necessarily recommend buying it to learn J1939.
 Here, too, the following references start with a basic overview up to detailed literature.